deep-research/victorslibrary-nuxt/content/reenchantment/soul-loss-in-the-midst-of-an-endless-winter.md

 type: Song
 explicit: false

-description: This is a song explores the inner workings of twisted mind.
+description: This is a song that explores the inner workings of twisted mind.

 recordings:
   - title: Soul Loss in the Midst of an Endless Winter